-Services Australia will tell you if you need to pay a means tested care fee and if so, how much you need to pay.
+Services Australia will tell you if you need to pay a non-clinical care contribution and if so, how much you need to pay.
+This is based on your means assessment.
 The maximum amount changes with indexation in March and September.
-Annual and lifetime caps apply.
+Daily and lifetime caps apply.